Circular strings, magnons, plane waves and local quenches in BTZ: In-falling strings as local quenches

 We can evaluate the first three-point function using the fact that the holomorphic current is a dimension $(1, 0 )$ operator and the operator ${\cal O }$ has the holomorphic charge $\frac{\Delta}{2}$ and using the cylinder to plane map.
 A similar approach can be done for the anti-holomorphic three-point function.
 This results in the following expectation value

 Again, we see that this precisely coincides with the expectation value of the $U(1)$ current obtained from the backreacted solution of the in-falling geodesic in (\ref{btzcurrent1}) using the identification (\ref{gravcftiden}).
 A similar calculation can also be done for the expectation value of the $j_x$ component, resulting in the holographic result (\ref{btzcurrent2}).
+From (\ref{cha12}) and the relation (\ref{limitrelation}), we see that in the small $\epsilon_1, \epsilon_2$ limit, the total charge carried by the left and right pulses are almost equal.

 Finally, let us evaluate the expectation value of the marginal operator $\Psi$ of dimension $(1, 1)$ in the state (\ref{densitymat}).

 Evaluating the correlator, by conformally mapping the cylinder to the plane, we obtain

 Comparing with (\ref{btzscalar}), we see that this expression for the expectation value of the marginal operator $\Psi$ precisely agrees with that evaluated from the backreacted geometry of an in-falling geodesic upon using the relations in (\ref{gravcftiden}).
 In conclusion, we have shown that the spinning in falling particle in the BTZ geometry is dual to a local quench carrying $U(1)$ R-charge corresponding to the angular momentum in the $S^3$.
 In general, the left and right moving pulses of the quench are not symmetric.
 The quench also carried the expectation value of a marginal operator.